Mandatory training

 Chief People Officer:

-• provide timely, strategic, expert and influential advice to the department’s Secretary on human resource policies, practices and ethical standards
+• provides timely, strategic, expert and influential advice to the department’s Secretary on human resource policies, practices and ethical standards

-• provide executive leadership, vision and direction for implementing mandatory training processes.
+• provides executive leadership, vision and direction for implementing mandatory training processes.

 What needs to be done